istresearch/dog-whistle/docs/usage.rst

 Setup
 ^^^^^

 Now that you have an idea about your configuration, you need to integrate dog whistle into every python process or application you run.
 You will need to get the settings dictionary with your proper configuration into your application somehow.
-This guide does not cover the various ways of included the dictionary, however it is advised that you use either a settings file, environment variables, or some other way to avoid hard coding critical settings into your source code.
+This guide does not cover the various ways of including the dictionary, however it is advised that you use either a settings file, environment variables, or some other way to avoid hard coding critical settings into your source code.

 Once you have figured that out, at a **single** point within your application, add the following lines of code: